SailorGirl1234/CAPSTONE-CarHire/readme.md

 ### **db.sqlite3**

 Database populated with some data.
 Cars only populated for City Airport and Gatwick Airport locations.

-## **How to run the application**

-The application can be run on Django's development server using manage.py runserver.

-The main requirement is Django (3.2.5).
-The pytz library is also used.

-Node.js was used to install Babel to compile the react documents and Live SASS Compiler was used to compile the SASS file to CSS.

-## **Additional information**

-The database has been populated with 3 locations, 12 car types and 24 cars (one of each type at 2 locations).
-One location was intentionally left without any cars assigned to simulate no cars being available.

 ### **Future development**